 Death: (1) The Bible indicates that the only things that last

 eternally are souls and the Word of God.
 When you die, your body will biologically cease to

 exist as a living organism.
 But your soul will leave (the Jesus-saved will become absent from

-Abraham's bosom, while the unsaved go to Sheol) your body, and that body degenerates in its
+Abraham's bosom & the unsaved go to Sheol).
+Your physical body degenerates in its

 grave.
 The souls are thought to be in a sort of "limbo" (think of going under

 anesthesia...they ask you to count to ten...you make it to two & then it seems like the

 nurse coaxes you back up at 3...even though it was a 2 hour operation).
 The Bible speaks of